rifaterdemsahin/web/1_real/MASTER_PROMPT.md

     - A newsletter subscription form.
     - "What You'll Get", "Newsletter Stats", and "Why Subscribe?" sections.
     - A section with recent blog posts.

+### `./5_Symbols/pages/workshops.html`
+- **Purpose:** A page for enterprises for to learn what is needed for the workshops.
+- **Key Elements:**
+    - "The tools that is there to be used online tools github,canva,,chatgpt,gemini,grok.
+    -  Workshop size of 8 including the instructor.
+    - 8 hour daily session with breaks and lunch break.
+    - A live working output in github.

 ### `./5_Symbols/pages/post-email-page.html`
 - **Purpose:** A "thank you" page displayed after a user submits the email form for a coupon.